The Constitution of the Edinburgh University Theatre Company

 c) Liaison with press and reviewers.

-d) Supporting producers with marketing and publicity matters and liaising with them to ensure any minimum requirements are met.
+d) Supporting producers with marketing and publicity matters and liaising with them to ensure any minimum requirements are met. - The President is responsible for:

 a) The overall conduct of the EUTC.